 This word occurs in the following passages-in all twelve times:-Matt.
-5:22, 29, 30; 10:28; 18:9; 23:15, 33; Mark 9:43-47; Luke 12:5; Jas.
-3:6.
-It is the Grecian mode of spelling the Hebrew words which are translated "the Valley of Hinnom."
+5:22, 29, 30; 10:128; 18:9; 23:15, 33; Mark 9:43-47; Luke 12:5; Jas.3:6.
+It is the Grecian mode of spelling Hebrew words which are translated "the Valley of Hinnom."
 This valley lay just outside the city of Jerusalem, and served the purpose of sewer and garbage burner to that city.
-The offal, garbage, etc., were emptied there, and fires were kept continually burning to consume utterly all things deposited therein, brimstone being added to assist combustion and insure complete destruction.
+The offal, garbage, etc., were emptied there and fires were kept continually burning to consume utterly all things deposited therein, brimstone being added to assist combustion and insure complete destruction.
 But a living thing was never cast into gehenna.
-The fews were not permitted to torture any creature.
+The Jews were not permitted to torture any creature.

 When we consider that in the people of Israel God was giving us object lessons illustrating his dealings and plans, present and future, we should expect that this Valley of Hinnom, or gehenna, would also play its part in illustrating things future.
-We know that Israel's priesthood and comple illustrated the Royal Priesthood, the Christian Church as it will be, the true temple of God; and we know that their chief city was a figure of the New Jerusalem, the seat of kingdom power and centre of authority-the city (government) of the Great King, Immanuel.
-We rememher, too, that Christ's government is represented in the book of Revelation (Rev. 2x:10-27) under the figure of a city-the New Jerusalem.
-There, after describing the class remitted to enter the privileges and blessings of that Kingflom-the honorable and glorious, and all who have right to the trees of life-we find it also declared that there shall not enter into it anything that defileth, or that worketh abomination, or maketh a lie; but only such as the Lamb shall write as worthy of life.
-This city, representing the redeemed world in the end of the Millennium, was typified or represented in the earthly city, Jerusalem; and the defiling, the abominable, etc., the class unworthy of life, who do not enter in, were represented by the refuse and the filthy, lifeless carcasses cast into gehenna outside the city, for utter destruction.
-Accordingly, we find it stated that those not found worthy of life are to be cast into the "lake of fire" (Rev. 20:15)-fire here, as everywhere, being used as a symbol of destruction, and the symbol, lake of fire, being drawn from this same gehenna, or Valley of Hinnom.
+We know that Israel's priesthood and temple illustrated the royal priesthood, the Christian church as it will be, the true temple of God; and we know that their chief city was a figure of the New Jerusalem, the seat of kingdom power and centre of authority, the city (government) of the great King, Immanuel.
+We remember, too, that Christ's government is represented in the book of Revelation (Rev. 21:10-27) under the figure of a city class permitted to enter the privileges and blessings of that kingdom-the honorable and glorious, and all who have the right to the trees of life-we find it also declared that there shall not enter into it anything that defileth, or that worketh abomination, or maketh a lie; but only such as a Lamb shall write as worthy of life.
+This city, representing the redeemed world in the end of the Millennium, was typified or represented in the earthly city, Jerusalem; and the defiling, the abominable, etc, the class unworthy of life, who do not enter in, were represented by the refuse and the filthy, lifeless carcasses cast into gehenna outside the city, for utter destruction.
+Accordingly, we find it stated that those not found worthy of life are to be cast into the "lake of fire" (Rev.20:15)-fire here, as everywhere, being used as a symbol of destruction, and the symbol, lake of fire, being drawn from this same gehenna, or Valley of Hinnom.